yeepio/yeep/docs/methods/user.list.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.user.read` role.
+Requestor must be authenticated.
+No explicit permissions required; retrieves users that the requestor can access via `yeep.user.read`.

 ## Parameters